 The Fix: During program implementation, integrate tools so care managers only need to use one system and all other tools are updated in real-time.

 Too many interactions or lengthy interactions with their health teams may be overwhelming to the patient.
 Instead of feeling supported by their care team, they may end up feeling more distant.

 Care managers may have ambitious agendas for coaching calls, but sometimes this gives patients very little opportunity to express how they’re doing.
 This person-to-person connection is vital for keeping patients engaged and motivated in their wellness goals.

-The Fix: Plan the right amount of interactions based on patient’s behavior.
-For instance, patients may not be adhering to the care plan could benefit from a reminder or nudge.
-Also plan save time in coaching calls for patients to express their thoughts instead of overwhelming them with information.
+The Fix: Plan the right amount of interactions based on a patient’s behavior.
+For instance, patients may not be adhering to the care plan that could benefit from a reminder or nudge.
+Also, plan to save time in coaching calls for patients to express their thoughts instead of overwhelming them with information.

 Another risk of patient relationship management program design is that care teams can focus on the wrong patients at the wrong time.
 For instance, if your tools don’t help teams pinpoint patients who need help, care managers may end up scheduling calls or interactions with patients who don’t need assistance at that time.

 The Fix: Use clinically proven assessments to monitor the patient’s health status.
 For example, if a set of patients indicates that their pain has improved, the care manager can correctly conclude that the patients don’t need immediate intervention.

 Download “5 Questions to Diagnose if Your Patient Relationship Strategies Are Working” to start saving your care teams time and improve your program’s ROI.